 The hike is short, but may be prolonged due to the road condition.
 We recommend a high clearance vehicle with 4 wheel drive or plan on parking at the start of the road and walking in.

 Once parked, the trail is relevantly easy until the last part.
 The trail descends to the river a bit steep, but manageable.

 To get to Alder Falls from Big Bay, Michigan, take Country Road 550 South towards Marquette.
 After passing the bridge that goes across Alder Creek, there is a road on the right called Alder Creek Truck Trail.
 This is where you may want to park if your vehicle can’t handle sandy roads.

 The last time we were here there was a lot of washed out road that made it impassable by anything other than a high clearance vehicle.

-The “road” is very sandy and has many exposed roots.
-We took our Jetta and were unable to make it all the way down the trail.
-From the start of the trail, it’s only about 0.6 miles.
-You’ll see a foot trail on the right with a sign that reads “No Motorized Vehicles.”
-You can park here and follow the foot trail down to the falls.
+From the start of the trail, it’s about .6 miles to the parking area.
+The foot trail is on the right with a sign that reads “No Motorized Vehicles.”
+Park here and follow the foot trail down to the falls.